 If a company car is supplied as part of your employment, and if you are able to use it for personal transport outside of work, then it becomes a taxable perk.

 Many freelance contractors have, over the years, built up real value in their limited companies.
 Some will sell their businesses but many will simply close their companies down and distribute what monies are left in the company to its shareholders.

 Guidance note to contractors who own personal service companies

-During the 2016 Budget, the Chancellor confirmed that the method for calculating dividend tax will change.
+During the Budget in November 2017, the Chancellor confirmed that the method for calculating dividend tax will change.